hrefjeff/hitbox/index.md

 ### _Taking Densetsu's advice_

-I'm applying the first lesson and slowing it down to become familiar with it and speeding it up gradually.
+I'm applying the first lesson by slowing my inputs down in order to become familiar with the motions and gradually speeding up.

 Also, I started playing Hollow Knight.
 It's a super dope side scrolling game and fits the hitbox perfectly.
-Movement became easier within 30 minutes of playing.
+I noticed movement became easier within 30 minutes of playing.

 ## Day 1 (Aug 6th, 2019)